rajnish-jarvis/rajnish-jarvis/README.md

 # नमस्ते 🙏🏻 I'm Rajnish kumar mishra

 Welcome to my GitHub profile!
-I'm a [Your Profession or Role] with a passion for [Your Interests or Specializations].
+I'm a [Software Development Engineer] with a passion for [Coding].
 Here's a little more about me:

 ## 🔭 What I’m Working On